repeaterjs/react-hooks/README.md

 });
 ```

 Similar to `useResult`, except that `useAsyncIter` returns the async iterator rather than consuming it.
 The returned async iterator can be referenced via closure in further `useResult` calls.
+Use `useAsyncIter` over `useResult` or `useValue` when you want to use an async iterator without updating whenever the iterator produces values.

+Example:
 ```ts
 const konami = ["ArrowUp", "ArrowUp", "ArrowDown", "ArrowDown", "ArrowLeft", "ArrowRight", "ArrowLeft", "ArrowRight", "b", "a"];
 function Cheats() {